developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/setup/index.md

 &#51;. **For versions prior to Enterprise Browser 1.5, skip to Step 4**.
 On Enterprise Browser 1.5 and higher **for Android**, a pre-configured `Config.xml` file (and optionally a `keycodemapping.xml` file) can be copied to the device at `/<internal_mem_root_dir>/EnterpriseBrowser/` at this time (create the directory, if necessary).

 &#52;.
 From the device, **use a file explorer to locate and execute the runtime**.
-When Enterprise Browser 1.5 for Android is launched for the first time after being installed, it performs the following actions on the device:
+Every time Enterprise Browser 1.5 for Android is launched, it performs the following actions on the device:

-* Creates the directory `/Android/data/com.symbol.EnterpriseBrowser/`
+* Creates the directory `/Android/data/com.symbol.EnterpriseBrowser/` (if none exists)
-* Stores the Enterprise Browser executable in that new directory
+* Stores the Enterprise Browser executable in that new directory (if not already present)
-* Spawns a `Config.xml` with default settings in the directory
+* Spawns a `Config.xml` with default settings in the directory (if not already present)
 * Checks `/<internal_mem_root_dir>/EnterpriseBrowser/` directory and copies `Config.xml` and `keycodemapping.xml` files (if present) to the new directory, overwriting any existing file(s) of the same name
 * Copies those same config file(s) to `/<internal_mem_root_dir>/EnterpriseBrowser/backup/` and deletes the originals
 * Activates the settings of the new config file(s) in `/Android/data/com.symbol.EnterpriseBrowser/`